Vengeful ex-husband guilty of crossbow murder of pregnant woman

 The judge told him: “You have been convicted of the most horrendous crime in the face of your own children and it’s extremely grave what you have carried out.”

-The defendant nodded and thanked the judge as he was sent down.
+The defendant nodded and thanked the judge as he was send down.

 Advertising